Gustavs Celmiņš

-Gustavs Celmiņš (April 1, 1899 - April 10, 1968) was a Latvian politician, who was the founder of the ultranationalist, anti-German, anti-Slavic, and antisemitic political party Pērkonkrusts.
+Gustavs Celmiņš (April 1, 1899 - April 10, 1968) was a Latvian politician, who was the founder of the ultranationalist, Anti-Baltic German, anti-Slavic, and antisemitic political party Pērkonkrusts.

 Biography

 He was educated at the commerce school of the Riga Stock Exchange, and graduated in Moscow.
 In 1917, he began studies at the Riga Polytechnical Institute which had been evacuated to Moscow.
 After the October Revolution, he returned to Latvia.

 In 1918, Celmiņš enlisted into the newly created Latvian Army, and was promoted to lieutenant the following year, and was then appointed Latvian military attaché in Poland.
 In 1921, he was awarded the Order of Lāčplēsis.

 Retired from army in 1924, he worked in the Ministry of Foreign Affairs from 1925 to 1927.
 Celmiņš became the secretary of Minister of Foreign Affairs, and subsequently worked in the Finance Ministry.
 On 24 January 1932, the Latvian nationalist group Ugunskrusts was founded, and Gustavs Celmiņš was elected as its leader.
 After Ugunskrusts was banned, he founded the ultranationalistic organization Pērkonkrusts.
 Common for both organisations was that they advocated a national revolution for a radical re-organisation of society, politics, and the economy in Latvia.
 Following the 1934 Latvian coup d'état, Celmiņš was arrested and imprisoned for three years.

 He was exiled from Latvia in 1937.
 Celmiņš moved to Italy, then Switzerland.
 While in Zürich, he was arrested and then banished from Switzerland.
 He later lived in Romania, where he had contacts with the Iron Guard, and then moved to Finland.
 In 1938, he became the leader of Pērkonkrusts "foreign contacts office".
 After the Soviet Union invaded Finland, Celmiņš enrolled as a volunteer on the Finnish side.
 When the conflict ended, he moved to Nazi Germany.